telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/write-into-data-source.md

 ![Test][3]

-> **Note!** Ensure you <a href="/advanced-topics/coded-steps/add-assembly-reference" target="_blank">Add an Assembly Reference</a> to Microsoft.Office.Interop.Excel.
+> **Note** Ensure you <a href="/advanced-topics/coded-steps/add-assembly-reference" target="_blank">Add an Assembly Reference</a> to Microsoft.Office.Interop.Excel.
 You can download a version of that file on Microsoft's website that matches your version of MS Office.

 Here's the code from that sample: